 The Violence Prevention Initiative organizes an annual Purple Ribbon campaign throughout the province in November to help create public awareness and positively change societal attitudes and behaviours about male violence against women in Newfoundland and Labrador.

-Help create awareness and demonstrate the unacceptability of male violence against women by wearing a purple ribbon lapel pin and placing purple ribbon magnets on vehicles, and encourage others to do the same.
+You can help create awareness and demonstrate the unacceptability of male violence against women by wearing a purple ribbon lapel pin and placing purple ribbon magnets on vehicles, and by encouraging others to do the same.
 But it doesn’t have to stop there – keep the campaign going and show your support by wearing a purple ribbon every day.

 Everyone can wear a ribbon and everyone can help spread the message that violence of any kind is unacceptable.
 Men, women and children are all encouraged to support this campaign.
 Violence is rooted in inequality.
 Help us create equal ground to prevent it.

 For more information about male violence against women or the Purple Ribbon campaign, please download our fact sheets:

 - Purple Ribbon Campaign Backgrounder (90 KB)

 - What is Sexism, What is Violence Against Women (268 KB)

 - Myths and Facts about Violence Against Women (268 KB)

 - Nine Tips for Teachers on How to Help End Violence Against Women and Girls (278 KB)

 - Ten Easy Tips to Prevent Violence Against Women (269 KB)